-Here we rank the best kickers in the history of Michigan Football.
+Here we rank the best kickers in Michigan Football history, starting at #10.

-#11 – Mike Lantry: He made 21 field goals in his Michigan career (1972-74) including 2 over 50 yards.
+#10 – Mike Lantry: He made 21 field goals in his Michigan career (1972-74) including two over 50 yards.
 Lantry kicked the first field goal of 50 yards or more in school history in Michigan’s 1973 game against Stanford.
-In 1972 Lantry kicked a 30 yard game winning field goal with one second left against Purdue.
+In 1972 Lantry kicked a 30-yard game-winning field goal with one second left against Purdue.
 He will probably be best remembered for missing two field goals in the final minute of Michigan’s 1973 10-10 tie with Ohio State.
-In his senior year with Michigan trailing Ohio State 12-10 and16 second left in the game he missed a 33 yard field goal.

-#10 – Hayden Epstein: Connected on 26 field goals in his Michigan career (1998-01) which is 7th on the All Time list.
-Epstein’s 4 field goals over 50 yards are the most in school history.
-He also banged in 8 career field goals of 40 yards or better.
-Epstein’s career field goal percentage is 61.9% Epstein had a short stint in the NFL in 2002.
+#9 – Hayden Epstein: Connected on 26 field goals in his Michigan career (1998-01) which is ninth on the Michigan’s all-time list.
+Epstein’s four field goals over 50 yards are the most in school history.
+He also banged in eight career field goals of 40 yards or better.
+Epstein’s career field goal percentage is 61.9% ranks 15th in school history.

-#9 – Jay Feely: A member of Michigan’s 1997 National Championship team, Feely made two field goals in 1997 as he shared the duties with Kraig Baker.
-In 1998 Feely made 17 field goals, which ties him for the 7th most in a single season at Michigan.
-His career 76.9 field goal percentage ranks 4th on the All Time list.
-Feely has been kicking in the NFL since 2001 and was a Pro Bowl alternate in 2005.
+#8 – Jay Feely: A member of Michigan’s 1997 National Championship team, Feely made two field goals that season as he shared kicking duties with Kraig Baker.
+In 1998, Feely made 17 field goals, which ties him for the eighth most in a single season at Michigan.
+His career 76.9 field goal percentage ranks fifth on Michigan’s all-time list.
+Feely kicked in the NFL for 14 years.

-#8 – Ali-Haji Sheikh: Sheikh made 31 field goals in his Michigan career (1979-82) which ranks 5th on the All Time list.
-Sheikh set the school record in 1982 when he made 7 field goals of over 40 yards.
-He once made 76 consecutive PATs which is the second best streak in school history.
-Sheikh made eleven 40 plus yard field goals in his career which is tied for second in school history.
-Sheikh played in the NFL for three years with the New York Giants.
+#7 – Ali-Haji Sheikh: Sheikh made 31 field goals in his Michigan career (1979-82) which ranks seventh on Michigan’s all-time list.
+Sheikh set the school record in 1982 when he booted seven field goals of over 40 yards.
+He once made 76 consecutive PATs which is the fourth best streak in school history.
+Sheikh converted 11 field goals of 40+ yards in his career, which is tied for second in school history.

-#7 – Bob Bergeron: His career field goal percentage of 82.9 is a school record.
-He made 3 field goals over 50 yards in his career.
-Bergeron kicked a 45 yard game winning field goal with 8 seconds left in the game in Michigan’s 1983 win over Iowa.
-He ranks 6th in school history with 29 made field goals.
+#5 – Bob Bergeron: His career field goal percentage of 82.9 is a school record.
+He made three field goals over 50 yards in his career.
+Bergeron kicked a 45 yard game-winning field goal with eight seconds left in Michigan’s 1983 win over Iowa.
+He ranks eighth in school history with 29 made field goals.

-#6 – Garrett Rivas: A four year kicker, Rivas set the school record with 64 career made field goals.
-Rivas owns a career field goal percentage of 78.0 which is second on the All Time list.
+#3 – Garrett Rivas: A four-year kicker, Rivas set the school record with 64 made field goals in his career.
+Rivas owns a career field goal percentage of 78.0 which is third on the all-time list at Michigan.
 He connected on 13 field goals of over 40 yards in his career which is tied for the school record.
-Rivas kicked a game winning 33 yard field goal in Michigan’s 31 point comeback win at Minnesota in 2003.
-Rivas finished his career as Michigan’s All Time leading scorer.
+Rivas kicked a game-winning 33-yard field goal in Michigan’s 31 point comeback win at Minnesota in 2003.
+Rivas finished his career as Michigan’s all-time leading scorer

-#1 – Remy Hamilton: Michigan’s only All American kicker, Hamilton’s biggest kick was a 42 yard game winner at Notre Dame as time expired in 1994.
-Hamilton owns the record for most field goals in a season with 25 in 1994.
-He also is tied for second on the single season list with 19 field goals in 1995.
-Hamilton has 3 games with 4 made field goals; all 3 of those games were in the 1994 season.
-Hamilton’s career field goal percentage of 76.8 ranks 5th in school history.
-Hamilton made 63 field goals in his career which ranks second on the All Time list.
-Hamilton set a school record when he connected on 14 consecutive field goals in 1996
+#1 – Remy Hamilton: Michigan’s only All-American kicker, Hamilton’s biggest kick was a 42-yard game-winner at Notre Dame as time expired in 1994.
+Hamilton owns the school record for most field goals in a season with 25 in 1994.
+He is also tied for second on the single season list with 19 made field goals (1995).
+Hamilton had three games with four made field goals; all three of those games were in the 1994 season.
+Hamilton’s career field goal percentage of 76.8 ranks sixth in school history.
+Hamilton converted 63 field goals in his career which ranks second on the all-time list at Michigan.
+Hamilton set a school record when he connected on 14 consecutive field goals in 1996.